Cape Elizabeth "Two Lights"

-Edward Hopper immortalized this light station in several paintings in the 1920s.
-One of these paintings was reproduced on a U.S. postage stamp commemorating Maine's 150th anniversary in 1970.
-For many years, beginning in 1828, Cape Elizabeth had two light towers—one with a fixed beam and one flashing—to help mariners establish their positions.
+When it was built in 1828, the Cape Elizabeth Light Station had two towers—one with a fixed beam and one flashing—to help mariners establish their positions.
 The western tower was discontinued in 1924 when officials decided it was redundant.
-Today it is privately owned.
-The eastern tower, now automated, still serves as a navigational aid.
-The lighthouse and grounds are not open to the public, but you can visit Two Lights State Park, just off Route 77.
+Today, it is privately owned.
+The eastern tower remains in service and is now automated.
+It is cared for by the American Lighthouse Foundation.
+Neither the eastern tower nor its grounds are open to the public.

-In January 1885, during one of the coldest, most violent snowstorms, the schooner Australia ran aground near the Cape Elizabeth Light and the schooner’s captain was swept away by ferocious waves.
-The two surviving sailors clung to the icy rigging and were nearly blinded from exposure to the cold.
-When keeper Marcus Hanna tried and failed to haul them in with a line, he waded into the numbing water up to his waist—with air temperatures at 10 degrees below zero—and finally managed to throw a line to the deckhands.
-Then he towed them to safety.
+In January 1885, during a cold, violent snowstorm, the schooner Australia ran aground near the Cape Elizabeth Light Station.
+The schooner’s captain was swept away by ferocious waves.
+The two surviving sailors clung to the icy rigging.
+Keeper Marcus Hanna finally managed to throw them a line and towed them to safety.
 For his valor, Hanna was awarded the Life-Saving Service’s Gold Medal.
-Ten years later, he was also awarded a Congressional Medal of Honor for his earlier Civil War bravery, making him the only person to receive both accolades.
+Ten years later, he was also awarded a Congressional Medal of Honor for his earlier bravery in the Civil War.
+He is the only person to receive both accolades.